Matthew Benson, MD, MSc, FRCSC

 About

-Dr. Benson is a clinician-scientist in the Department of Ophthalmology and Visual Sciences, and he currently hold a Bayer Professorship in Translational Research in Ophthalmology appointment.
+Dr. Benson is a clinician-scientist and assistant professor in the Department of Ophthalmology and Visual Sciences.
 He completed his ophthalmology residency and graduate studies at the University of Alberta.
 He then pursued subspecialty fellowship training in ophthalmic genetics at the National Eye Institute, National Institutes of Health.
 His clinical interests include ophthalmic genetics and adult strabismus.

 Contact details for clinical matters: